ropensci/GSODR/data-raw/fetch_isd-history.md

-Fetch, Clean and Correct Altitude in GSOD ‘isd\_history.csv’ Data
+Fetch and Clean ‘isd\_history.csv’ File
 ================
 Adam H. Sparks
-2020-06-01
+2020-06-10

 # Introduction

-The isd\_history file details station metadata including the start and stop years used by GSODR to pre-check requests before querying the server for download and the country code used by GSODR when subsetting for requests by country.
-The following changes are made to the raw data file for inclusion in *GSODR*:
+The isd\_history.csv file details GSOD station metadata.
+These data include the start and stop years used by *GSODR* to pre-check requests before querying the server for download and the country code used by *GSODR* when subsetting for requests by country.
+The following checks are performed on the raw data file before inclusion in *GSODR*,

+  - Check for valid lon and lat values;

-  - isd\_history where latitude or longitude are `NA` or both 0 are removed
+      - isd\_history where latitude or longitude are `NA` or both 0 are removed leaving only properly georeferenced stations,

-  - isd\_history where latitude is \< -90˚ or \> 90˚ are removed
+      - isd\_history where latitude is \< -90˚ or \> 90˚ are removed,

-  - isd\_history where longitude is \< -180˚ or \> 180˚ are removed
+      - isd\_history where longitude is \< -180˚ or \> 180˚ are removed.

-  - A new field, STNID, a concatenation of the USAF and WBAN fields, is added
+  - A new field, STNID, a concatenation of the USAF and WBAN fields, is added.

 # Data Processing